International Business Machines Corporation research snapshot

 Management

-Arvind Krishna has shifted IBM toward hybrid cloud, AI, automation, and quantum research while pruning lower-growth assets.
-The key capital allocation test is whether acquisitions and R&D raise durable software cash flow rather than only revenue scale.
+Arvind Krishna has shifted IBM toward hybrid cloud, AI, automation, and quantum while pruning lower-growth assets.
+The key test is whether the Z miss was a one-quarter capex event and whether the large acquisition and quantum investment program turns into durable software and free cash flow.

 Industry trend